EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

 B. Right to an Advisor

 All individuals who participate in an investigation under these Procedures are entitled to have an advisor assist them.
 The term "advisor" refers to any one person chosen by the individual.
 The advisor serves at the requestor's own expense and initiative.
 A person may not serve in this capacity if their service would unreasonably conflict with a fair investigation.
 It is the individual's responsibility to make appropriate arrangements for their advisor to attend any interviews or other meetings, which will not be delayed due to scheduling conflicts of the chosen advisor.
-The advisor may be present to advise the individual but cannot speak for the individual, present a case, serve as a witness, or otherwise participate directly in any meeting.
+During the investigation, the advisor may be present at all meetings to advise the individual but cannot speak for the individual, present the case, serve as a witness, or otherwise participate directly in any meeting, except to the extent Weingarten rights permit participation by an advisor who is a union representative.
+If a hearing is held subsequent to the investigation (such as in a student conduct case), the advisor's right to participate in such a hearing is set forth in the applicable rules governing such a hearing.
 An advisor may be removed if they are disruptive.

 The University recognizes the importance of confidentiality and understands that some individuals may want their identity to remain anonymous and/or confidential when filing complaints or otherwise becoming involved in an investigation.
 In all cases, issues of confidentiality must be balanced against the University's need to investigate and take appropriate action and applicable law.
 The University will respect the privacy and confidentiality of individuals involved in an investigation to the fullest extent possible.
 If you have any questions regarding confidentiality, please contact EOI.